-In the prior example, suppose there are millions of records in the CUST table but only one record in the table with the last name of STARK.
-The query optimizer can inspect the index and within a few disk reads locate the exact location (via the ROWID) of the one block within the table that contains the record of interest.
+In the prior example, suppose there are thousands of records in the CUST table but only one record in the table with the last name of STARK.
+The query optimizer can inspect the index, and within a few disk reads, locate the exact location (via the ROWID) of the one block and row that contains the record of interest.
 This results in very fast performance.
-In this case, it wouldn't matter if there were millions and millions more records in the table; as long as the value contained in the index is fairly unique, Oracle will be able to return the required rows with a minimal amount of disk reads.
+In this case, it wouldn't matter if there were millions and millions more records in the table; as long as the value contained in the index is fairly unique, Oracle is able to return the required rows with a minimal amount of disk reads.